-The mission of Global Offsite Care is to bring Rotarian resources together in support of telemedicine projects worldwide.
+The mission of Global Offsite Care is to be a catalyst for making great healthcare available for everyone by fostering Rotary club sponsored telemedicine projects worldwide.
 We accelerate adoption of telemedicine by providing the technology platform to doctors at hospitals and clinics to enable telemedicine so patients receive excellent care no matter where they happen to live.
-We hope to save lives and have high quality outcomes from using technology to make treating the underserved easy.
+We also help doctors build and maintain their skills and knowledge through continuing medical education.

 In July 2012, President Gail Thomas of the Rotary Club of Sebastopol Sunrise announced an initiative to spread telemedicine using the approach that Dr. Gude, a local telemedicine pioneer, has used successfully in Northern California.
-Mikel Cook, International Chair for 2012, took on the challenge of getting the initiative going and has been joined by other Rotarians to help make the initiative a success.
+Mikel Cook, International Chair for 2012-13, took on the challenge and has been joined by Rotarians from several other Rotary clubs to make telemedicine projects a success.